CA Vehicle Code 12500 (a) - Unlawful to Drive Unless Licensed

 Using your out of state license

 Many people move to California and continue to use their out of state license while driving in California.
 By doing this you risk being charged with VC 12500(a) if pulled over by a police officer who asks to see your drivers license and you provide an out of state license.
-So if you have moved from out of state to live in California and have become a California resident, you cannot continue to use your out of state license – it is required that you obtain a California driver’s license.
+So if you have moved here from out of state and have become a California resident, you cannot continue to use your out of state license – it is a compulsory requirement that you obtain a California driver’s license within 10 days.
+If you hold a driver's license from another state, the driving test can be waived.
+If you have a driver's license from another country, you will be required to take a driving test.
+See info at: DMV - How to apply for a driver's license

 You can also receive a ticket for a violation of VC 12500(a) if you have never had a driver’s license, you live here but have an international license or if your California drivers license has expired and you have not renewed it.